 I’m a big sucker when it comes to found families and Adora, Glimmer, and Bow are that family.
 They’re the best friend squad and the kind of people you’d want your kids to be like or look up to.
-And it’s this friendship, this bond, that’s going to keep me coming back for more when this show gets season 2, because it will get season 2!
+And it’s this friendship, this bond, that’s going to keep me coming back for more when this show gets all the seasons!
 My best friend squad feels demand it!

 4. It’s got ALL the different kind of body types.

 It’s not until you’re given variety and true representation, that you start to understand the garbage that you’ve grown up with or made to make due with.
 She-Ra and the Princesses of Power gave me all the body types.
 It gave me short, tall, thick thighed, scrawny, and muscular characters.
 No princess or ally was the same and there was no “standard” for what a character should look like in this show.
 AND I LOVE IT!

 Growing up with the likes of Sailor Moon, I never ever saw myself on TV.
 Everyone was skinny, lean, and didn’t have the kind of thighs you would have if you were constantly working out or swimming in the sea because you’re a mermaid.
 (Talking about Princess Mermista here.
 GIRL HAS THICC THIGHS!)